Documentation Index

 Trend analytics

-Every theme includes atrend object with analytics across four dimensions:
+Every theme includes a trend object with analytics across four dimensions:

 | Field | Dimension | Description |

-share_of_voice | Scale | Theme’s share of total corpus this week |
+share_of_voice | Scale | Theme’s share of total corpus over the trailing 4 weeks |

 theil_sen_slope | Directionality | Robust trend slope (resistant to outliers) |